 After analyzing the data, we see that there has been an increase in the number of students who are not at or above the benchmark for MKAS in Kindergarten at the end of each school year.
-Our MKAS data for Pre-K has shown over multiple years that students who attend Bramlett Pre-K are more prepared for Kindergarten than other pre-schools in our community.
+At Bramlett, our percentage of EL and SPED students has increased annually.
+These subgroups require additional support through EL and SPED staff members.
+Our instructional schedule contains minutes for intervention services each day.
+With a growing number of students in these subgroups, additional staff will be needed as early as next school year.